Universal Insurance Holdings, Inc. Insurance Subsidiaries Complete 2016-2017 Reinsurance Programs

-Fort Lauderdale, FL, June 2, 2015 – Universal Insurance Holdings, Inc. (NYSE: UVE) announced the completion by Universal Property & Casualty Insurance Company (“UPCIC”) and American Platinum Property and Casualty Insurance Company (“APPCIC”), the Company’s wholly-owned insurance company subsidiaries, of their 2015-2016 reinsurance programs effective June 1, 2015.
-The largest private participants in the insurance subsidiaries’ reinsurance programs include Nephila Capital, Everest Re, Renaissance Re, ACE Tempest Re and Lloyd’s of London syndicates.
+Fort Lauderdale, FL, June 2, 2016 – Universal Insurance Holdings, Inc. (NYSE: UVE) today announced the completion by Universal Property & Casualty Insurance Company (“UPCIC”) and American Platinum Property and Casualty Insurance Company (“APPCIC”), the Company’s wholly-owned insurance company subsidiaries, of their 2016-2017 reinsurance programs, effective June 1, 2016.
+The largest private participants in the insurance subsidiaries’ reinsurance programs include Nephila Capital, Everest Re, Renaissance Re, Chubb Tempest Re and Lloyd’s of London syndicates.

 Andy Brimmer / Mahmoud Siddig